 The average stay for refugees in Serbia—which hosts the most refugees currently stranded in the Balkans—is one year, and their needs have become more complex.

 What are the main humanitarian challenges in Serbia?

 Many refugees now in Serbia are trying to reach family members in other European countries.
 Family reunification processes are slow and information about legal options regarding asylum often unreliable.
-Most refugee children have no access to formal education.
-In addition, many refugees suffer from pyschological distress and, with borders closed, foresee no improvement in their lives.
+Many refugees suffer from psychological distress and, with borders closed, foresee no improvement in their lives.